 U.S. national with offshore retirement account

-Client, a U.S. national, living and working in the Netherlands, came to us with the question if his Dutch employer could make contributions directly into his offshore retirement plan.
-The employer had initially answered negative.
+The client, a U.S. national, living and working in the Netherlands, came to us with the question if his Dutch employer could make contributions directly into his offshore retirement plan.
+The employer had initially answered negatively.

 U.S. nationals living in the Netherlands do not have any of the tax benefits that a U.K. resident would have: both the Netherlands and the US based on worldwide income and assets.

 These offshore retirement accounts lack the characteristics for being considered as qualifying retirement accounts and are therefore considered investment assets for Dutch Box-3 taxation.
 The value of the plan is, therefore, subject to 1.2% tax annually.

 With respect to the U.S. treatment, there is no tax treaty protection allowing these plans to be treated as qualifying retirement accounts.
 These plans are therefore subject to U.S. taxation similar to any other investment account with taxation on dividend and capital gains.
 In addition, because these plans typically only offer investments in mutual funds, these plans are also subject to the PFIC taxation rules.
 The combined Dutch taxation and the U.S. PFIC taxation generally cancel any benefit that these plans offer and can sometimes even cancel any profit coming from the plans.

 In response to the initial question, the conclusion was that because these plans are not considered qualifying retirement accounts, the employer is not allowed to directly contribute the employee’s pension contributions to the offshore plan.
 Should the client persist in contributing to the plan, then the client would need to waive his rights to an employer sponsored pension and receive the equivalent contributions as a taxable payment subject to tax withholding.
 The net can then be invested in the plan by the client.